Go Mix! Radio

 Go Mix!
 Radio is a network of Christian radio stations in North Carolina, broadcasting Christian music and Christian talk and teaching.
 Go Mix!
-Radio is currently heard on 9 full powered stations and one translator in North Carolina.
+Radio is currently heard on 10 full powered stations and one translator in North Carolina.

 History

 Go Mix!
 Radio's flagship station, 88.7 FM WAGO in Snow Hill, North Carolina, began broadcasting on July 1, 1998.

 In 2021, Pathway Christian Academy purchased AM 1240 WJNC in Jacksonville, North Carolina, along with its FM translator 92.9 FM W225CV, for $150,000, and they became affiliates of Go Mix!
 Radio.

+In 2022, Pathway Christian Academy purchased a construction permit for a new station at 88.1 FM in Vanceboro, North Carolina from Down East Communications for $215,000.
+The station began broadcasting in August 2023, holding the call sign WGML and airing a classic praise & worship music format branded "Go Mix!
+Early Light".